 Taking the Lead: The Impetus and Infrastructure of Supplier Diversity

-Supplier diversity is a priority for enterprises.
+Supplier diversity is a priority for enterprises who want to implement strategic sourcing best practices.
 Recent survey data found that 74% of organizations now see increased diversity as a way to both enhance their corporate image and meet growing customer expectations.
 To explore this emerging trend, Donna Wilczek, Senior Vice President of Product Strategy for Coupa, recently connected with Dr. Elouise Epstein, procurement transformation expert and Partner at Kearney, for an in-depth discussion of supplier diversity, its challenges, and its potential benefits for businesses.

 According to Epstein, supplier diversity "should have been front and center for the last decade, and it's a travesty that it hasn't been.
 But it's here now, and it is our collective obligation, our moral imperative if you will, to meet the moment.
 This can be in everything from our personal lives to our governments, to companies that have the ability to make a difference."
 And while consumers may be the impetus for this supply shift, Epstein makes it clear that "it can't just be consumers advocating for this change.
 This has to be those of us that work in and for the companies that are in these industries to make that change."

 But what does this mean in practice?
 What has historically held companies back from embracing supplier diversity?
 How do they deliver on this opportunity, and where do they need to focus their efforts to drive long-term supplier sustainability?

 The Harvard Business Review offers a straightforward definition of diverse supply sources: "A diverse supplier is a business that is at least 51% owned and operated by an individual or group that is part of a traditionally underrepresented or underserved group."
 This concept isn't new — the first supplier diversity programs began in the late 1960s with automotive companies like General Motors and technology firms such as IBM.